-The coefficient, $r_c$ , is independent of $\phi$ , $r_c$ being the constant of proportionality so that $r_c$ is the "compactification radius" of the extra dimensional circle prior to orbifolding.
+The coefficient, r_c , is independent of φ when we have chosen coordinates such that φ is proportional to the proper distance in the extra direction, r_c being the constant of proportionality.
+In this way, r_c is the "compactification radius" of the extra dimensional circle prior to orbifolding.
+After orbifolding, the size of the extra dimensional interval is πr_c . r_c is independent of x by four-dimensional Poincare invariance.